 In March 2017, Chamber staff met with a West Virginian company located in the Appalachian Hardwood Region, a significant lumber-producing region in the United States.
 According to the World Bank, in 2011, wood was the third largest product category of US goods exported to Iran, after intermediate and consumer goods.
 According to a 2016 Journal of Forest Science article

 titled, “Investigation of wood production and trading in Iran,” out of the total land area in Iran, “54% is covered by mountain ranges, 21% deserts, 7% forests and woodlands and 1% inland waters.”
 Iran’s top trading partners for the importation of wood products include China, Korea, Russia and Turkey.

 In February 2017, Chamber staff enjoyed meeting with senior administration officials at West Virginia University to discuss the Chamber’s mission and issues impacting West Virginians.

 “Healthcare in Iran” pharmaceutical company presentation, Seattle, WA

-In October 2016, the Chamber’s Director of Trade Compliance delivered an informational presentation prepared by Chamber staff to an international pharmaceutical company.
+In October 2016, the Chamber’s trade compliance staff prepared an informational presentation prepared by Chamber staff to an international pharmaceutical company.
 The presentation addressed the status of healthcare and medicine in Iran, as well as business realities and compliance issues.

 “Doing Business in Iran” pharmaceutical company presentation, Washington, DC

 In May 2016, the Chamber’s trade compliance staff provided an informational presentation titled “Doing Business in Iran” at the annual trade compliance meeting of a major pharmaceutical company.